What is Quality First?

 The standards are high.
 Programs are assessed every one or two years and receive a new Star Rating with each assessment.

-Three-quarters of the more than 1,000 child care and preschool programs that participate in Quality First have earned ratings that meet or exceed quality standards (3-stars and above).
+Three-quarters of the child care and preschool programs with Quality First Star Ratings meet or exceed quality standards (3-stars and above).